 The popularity of downloading a VPN has been growing steadily for the last few years, but that's been accelerated massively in 2020 (for obvious reasons) with more and more people wanting to work and stay entertained at home.
 Is a free VPN the answer?
 And, if so, which should you go for?

-Watertight security is a key feature of these clever bits of software, but it's the additional functionality that their URL-shifting nature gives - watching sports and TV in other countries, getting around geo-blocked websites, anonymous torrenting - that means there's little surprise free VPN services have become so highly sought after.
+If your reason for having a VPN is just about having a bit more security on your laptop or mobile when using public Wi-Fi every now and then, a freebie can do a decent job.
 And on this page, you'll find our pick of the best options available to download today.
-We've tested and retested dozens of them and assessed their ability to keep your online activity safe and anonymous without you having to spend a cent.
+We've tested and retested dozens of free VPNs and assessed their ability to keep your online activity safe and anonymous without you having to spend a cent.

 We have reviewed more than one hundred VPN providers, both free and paid, and our top recommendation right now is ExpressVPN.
-Given the risks of using free VPNs, we think the price of $6.67 per month is absolutely worth paying - it comes with a no-questions-asked 30 day money back guarantee too.
+Given the risks of using free VPNs, we think the price is absolutely worth paying - plus, it comes with a no-questions-asked 30 day money back guarantee, too.

 In addition to security, Hotspot Shield Free also won plaudits in our testing for being so friendly to use.
 Whether on its mobile version or on desktop, you won't find it the hair-pulling user experience offered by some competitors.